azureossd/azureossd.github.io/_posts/2024-10-07-Connection-timeouts-when-using-Reactor-Netty-based-HTTP-clients.md

 This post and the above GitHub issue(s) are **specifically for applications that use Reactor Netty - or - are usng Http clients (or framework methods) that use this under the hood** (eg. Spring Webflux, Spring Cloud Gateway, etc.)

 Additionally, also ensure App Service Logs are enabled, or else you won't see these error messages.
 You'll only be able to tell by status code.
-These can be enabled b y following [App Service Logs](https://learn.microsoft.com/en-us/azure/app-service/troubleshoot-diagnostic-logs#enable-application-logging-linuxcontainer).
-This can be then be viewed in various ways (FTP, Logstream, Azure CLI, directly through the )
+These can be enabled by following this link - [App Service Logs](https://learn.microsoft.com/en-us/azure/app-service/troubleshoot-diagnostic-logs#enable-application-logging-linuxcontainer).
+This can be then be viewed in various ways (FTP, Logstream, Azure CLI, Diagnose and Solve Problems -> Application Logs 'detector', etc.)

 # Behavior
 After making a request (or multiple requests), a subsequent request will timeout.
 This may be intermittent.